nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 **Introduction**
 - You will learn about the difference between copyright, licensing and attribution
 - You will discover the meaning of "Free/Libre and Open Source Software"
-- You will find out what is meant by "GPL compatibility"
+- You will find out what the difference is between "Permissive" and "Protective" licenses
 - You will learn about license discovery and licensing agreements
 - You will learn how to use code and other assets that are open-source